yoanbernabeu/Subtitlr/README.md

 ### Translating subtitles

-For translations we offer you the possibility to use the DeepL API with a free account only (500000 per month).
+> For translations we offer you the possibility to use the DeepL API with a free account only (500000 per month).
+>
+> Create an *free* account on [DeepL](https://www.deepl.com/fr/signup?cta=free-login-signup/)

 You must have previously generated your subtitle file with the `generate` command.